 You can contact them directly for more information.

 Workaways and guests stay in our Sweet old Butler Silo converted into a guest space.
 Propane stove, camp stove to make your own coffee or tea in a.m. and/or outdoor fire ring (where we cook most evenings...peaches with coconut oil, cinnamon and cardamom is our new favorite).
 Meals provided by hosts.
-Outhouse is 75 yards away, outdoor solar heated shower or wood sauna available to work a ways .
+Outhouse is a few yards away, outdoor solar heated shower or wood sauna available to work a ways .

 Emme loves cooking/baking, so workaways in past have enjoyed beautiful conciously made breakfast, lunch and dinners.
 And have helped in past to learn nutritional skills.